UP | HOME

 Table of Contents

 The Hanoi Omega-Automata format is a textual representation of ω-automata labeled by Boolean formulas over a set of atomic propositions, and using an arbitrary acceptance condition.
-The typical acceptances conditions like Büchi, generalized-Büchi, co-Büchi, Rabin, Streett, parity, … are all supported, but the main advantage of this format is that any arbitrary acceptance condition can be defined.
+The typical acceptance conditions like Büchi, generalized-Büchi, co-Büchi, Rabin, Streett, parity, … are all supported, but the main advantage of this format is that any arbitrary acceptance condition can be defined.
 The HOA format has support for many features such as non-determinism, alternation, multiple initial states, transition or state-based acceptance, named states, and a range of property flags making it possible to store additional information about the automaton.

 The HOA format is already supported in several tools.
 The goal of this page is to detail the support of this format in Spot.
-It contains some information that are useful to better understand the behavior of the tools distributed by Spot, and it also look at some lower-level, discussing details that are interesting when programming with Spot.
+It contains some information that are useful to better understand the behavior of the tools distributed by Spot, and it also looks at some lower-level, discussing details that are interesting when programming with Spot.

 Spot can read files written using either version 1 or version 1.1 of the HOA format.
 It currently outputs version 1 by default, but version 1.1 can be requested from the command-line using option -H1.1.
 Future version of Spot are likely to switch to version 1.1 of HOA by default, so version 1 can already be requested explicitly using -H1.
 Note that version 1.1 is not yet published at the time of writing, and that there are discussion about calling it version 2 instead.